oils-for-unix/oils/doc/variables.md

 ---
-in_progress: yes
 default_highlighter: oil-sh
 ---

 Variable Declaration, Mutation, and Scope
 =========================================

-This document describes the semantics of variables in Oil and distills them to practical usage guidelines.
+This doc addresses these questions:

+- How do variables behave in Oil?
+- What are some practical guidelines for using them?

 <div id="toc">
 </div>

 ## Oil Design Goals

-The Oil language is a graceful upgrade to shell, and the behavior of variables is no exception.
+The Oil language is a graceful upgrade to shell, and the behavior of variables follows from that philosophy.
 This means that:

-- We implement shell-compatible behavior, enhance it, and make it stricter.
+- We implement shell-compatible behavior.
-- We add features that will be familiar to JavaScript and Python programmers.
+- We enhance it with **new features** like expressions over typed data, which will be familiar to JavaScript and Python programmers.
-  In particular, Oil has **typed data** and variable **declarations**.
+- We make the language **stricter**.
+  - Procs (shell functions) should be "self-contained", and understandable by reading their signature.
+  - Remove [dynamic scope]($xref:dynamic-scope).
+This mechanism is unfamiliar to most programmers, and may result in unintentional variable mutation (bugs).
+  - Avoid problems with typos by requiring variable **declarations**.
 - Even though Oil is stricter, it should still be convenient to use interactively.

 ## Keywords Are More Consistent and Powerful Than Builtins

-Oil has 5 **keywords** affect shell variables.
+Oil has 5 keywords affect shell variables.
+Unlike shell builtins, they're statically-parsed, and take dynamically-typed **expressions** on the right.

 ### Declare With `var` and `const`